What do you first think when you hear the word Pakistan? For me, living in New Zealand and India, since 9/11, it’s been synonymous with terrorism.

 After that, I went and got opinions from my friends.
 Unsurprisingly, my Indian and Kiwi friends all said something along the lines of, “You’re going to get kidnapped or blown up.”
 My Muslim friends, and the very few Pakistani acquaintances I had, were far more positive.

 My Pakistani friends, including a woman who works at a local store I frequent, all immediately offered me hospitality in their cities.
-As I talked to them and read Pakistan travel experiences online, my worries started to fade.
+As I talked to them and read about Pakistan travel experiences online, my worries started to fade.

 Advice from a British traveller I met in Pakistan